 Tax effect of demerger or spin-off

-The recent tax reform established two kinds of spin-offs: acquisitive spin-offs and reorganizational spin-offs.
-Acquisitive spin-offs take place where the spun-off entity and the beneficiary entities (if any) are not related parties.
-Reorganizational spin-offs take place where the spun-off entity and the beneficiary entities (if any) are not related.
-Both types are considered tax-neutral operations provided certain requirements are met.
+The tax reform of 2012 established two kinds of spin-offs: acquisitive spin-offs and reorganizational spin-offs.
+Acquisitive spin-offs occur where the spun-off entity and the beneficiary entities (if any) are not related parties.
+Reorganizational spin-offs occur where the spun-off entity and the beneficiary entities (if any) are not related.
+Both types are considered tax-neutral operations, provided certain requirements are met.

-The requirements follow the same rules that apply in the case of mergers.
+The requirements for spin-off entities and shareholders follow the same rules that apply for mergers.

 Foreign investments of a local target company